spockele/thesis_code/README.md

 # Auralisation of Modelled Wind Turbine Noise for Psychoacoustic Listening Experiments

 ---
-### Code repository for the MSc. thesis by Josephine Siebert Pockelé.
+### Code repository for the M.Sc. thesis by Josephine Siebert Pockelé.

 ---
 To obtain the degree of Master of Science at the *Delft University of Technology* and the *Technical University of Denmark*.